itsmokha/steganography-C/README.md

 part of the pixel.
 While decoding, the length of the string is taken by calling the random function using the same seed, which is then used to assign the correct memory for the text variable.
 Then,using the same set of randomized pixel locations, it extracts the ASCII values of the encoded message.

+The main advantage of this program design is that it ensures security of the message.
+Instead of comparing two images, the program uses a password to ensure that the message cannot be decoded by anyone other than the sender and the intended receipient(s).

 After the encoding is complete, the showPPM function is called to print the values to the standard output, which can be redirected to any file..